 The tension style setting mimics the tension setting but the diamond is set properly into the band rather than held by tension.
 This provides some more security for the diamond, while creating the same sleek, modern effect.

 The tension style setting is usually less expensive to make than the tension setting.
 They’re also less complicated to make and resizing may be easier.
 They usually feature a prong or bezel setting at the side underneath the diamond.

 The channel setting sees small diamonds in a row set into a groove or channel within the ring band or shank.
-This setting is a snag-free design because there are no prongs securing the diamonds in place so everything is smooth.
+This setting is another great snag-free design.
+Since there are no prongs securing the diamonds in place, channel rings are unlikely to get caught or snag.
 A channel setting is similar to a pavé setting but uses thicker metal to secure the diamonds into the band.
 A channel setting can look great either side of a central stone, or as the main feature of a ring, sitting around the whole band.
 These are often used as promise or eternity rings, or as anniversary gifts.
 A channel setting will add style and sparkle to your ring, drawing more attention than a plain band.
 They’re also a great way to add some drama to a smaller central diamond.

 An eternity band is not technically a setting per se and more of a style of band.
 The eternity name refers to the ‘eternal’ presence of stones which are found along the entire band.
 Often given as eternity or promise rings, the precursor to an engagement ring.
 They are usually cheaper but still have a special effect.

 This ring can be worn alongside a wedding band or engagement ring, and therefore you can coordinate the style with those rings.
 The endless circle of diamonds symbolises eternal love.
 For a sweet alternative to the classic eternity ring, our Gold Pavé O Ring is simply stunning.